 Night had fallen.

 Sitting on top of the rooftop, she idly itched a spot on the outside of her right knee.
-The inside of it pressed against the ridge of the roof with the rest of her leg melding with the downwards angle.
+Her nose scrunched with impatience and her stomach rumbled incessantly with hunger.
+Idly, she tilted her leg until the inside of it pressed against the ridge of the roof.
 Her black boot was planted firmly on the shingles twisting her ankle in an almost uncomfortable position, but it kept her steady.
-With her other knee pulled to her chest, her left arm rested on top, the bone on the side of her elbow pressing into the center point of her kneecap almost uncomfortably.
-The center of her foot aligned with the ridge of the roof and behind her heel, her bottom awkwardly balanced.
-It wasn’t the most comfortable position, but it gave her the best vantage point.
-Sighing, she pulled her left knee closer to rest her chin on top of her clothed arm.
+With her other knee pulled to her chest, her left arm rested on top.
+She sighed, feeling the ridge of the roof dig into her butt bone.
+As if it could help ease her position, she pulled her left knee closer and rested her chin on top of her clothed arm.

 Below, the street was quieter than she had expected it would be at this time of night.
 Unlike the center of Yiol, the street was home to houses of a grander nature with less of a market type feel.
 For someone to live here, they either had to inherit the money or kill someone to get it.
-Consistently, the city guard would assign at least two to three men to patrol these streets at night.
-Their diligence could use some work, but compared to other parts of Welairn, the people who lived on these streets were lucky.
+With the wealth and status to be protected, the city guard would assign at least two to three men to patrol these streets at night.
+Their diligence could use some work, but compared to other parts in Yiol, the people who lived on these streets were lucky.

-If one were to stop and take a moment anywhere within Welairn, it could be surprising how much information someone could learn.
-Over the course of the past month, she had heard rumors about the master of the house she watched employing servants unwillingly, but the way the boys acted around one another and with the horses, it didn’t appear as if they were a part of that rumor.
+If a person were to stop and take a moment anywhere within Welairn, it could be surprising how much information someone could learn.
+Over the course of the past month, she had heard rumors about the master of the house she watched employing servants unwillingly, but the way the boys acted around one another and with the horses, it didn’t appear as if they were part of that rumor.
 If they had been taken from their lives and forced to work here, they didn’t look unhappy about it.
-Mentally, she made a note to dig a little further into their lives.
+Mentally, she made a note to dig further into their lives.

 They unhitched the horses, easily guiding them away from their carriages to a stableyard set in the front right corner of the property.
 As wide as it was long, the stable was empty.
 From the distance she perched at, it was difficult to get an accurate count as for how many stalls were available, but when all of the horses went in and none came back out, she calculated at least sixteen.
 The boys provided hay and water with the occasional treat for their charges.
 The manes were brushed and equipment removed.
 Soothingly, the boys whispered reassurances to the large creatures, but as she watched, she realized something more was happening.
 She couldn’t hear what was said, but the reaction the horses had beneath the hands of the stable boys spoke of comfort and understanding.
 And with it, came her own understanding.